 There are overabundances of web analytics tools to measure everything from time spent on website to cost per engagement and often it leaves you astonished to drive a conclusion from plethora of data, but bounce rate is one of the metrics that cannot be ignored as it reasons how good is your website, its products or services and how much time user is spending on your website.

-An Exit Rate is generally a percentage of users who leave after viewing the page.
+is generally a percentage of users who leave after viewing the page.
 It allows you to know when user left your website after viewing the specific page.
 The high exit rate is an alarm, which you should consider, as something is not connecting user to the products and services you are offering.

-A Bounce Rate is generally the metric which shows that user left your website after visiting a single page.
+is generally the metric which shows that user left your website after visiting a single page.
 The each page on the website has its own bounce rate but you may have to consider these three pages in consideration:

 - Landing Pages